Case Studies:

 Although the payment was one-off, it shows the providers how useful their own actions are: the suppliers also see the benefits of their actions to the initial demand pool (the city downstream) because their own rainwater reservoirs benefit from their erosion reduction measures:

-"If the villagers wanted water to keep collecting in the dams, they would have to prevent the dams from silting up, and this could happen only if they protected the vegetation of the surrounding catchment areas and hills. (...) once the dams were constructed they saw immediate benefits of maintaining it for themselves and hence started protecting the catchments.
-This in turn benefited the Sukhna Lake downstream and the inhabitants of Chandigarh as well."
-Sengupta, S et al 2003
+"If the villagers wanted water to keep collecting in the dams, they would have to prevent the dams from silting up, and this could happen only if they protected the vegetation of the surrounding catchment areas and hills. ... once the dams were constructed they saw immediate benefits of maintaining it for themselves and hence started protecting the catchments.
+This in turn benefited the Sukhna Lake downstream and the inhabitants of Chandigarh as well" (Sengupta, S. et al., 2003).

 References

 Agarwal, A. and S. Narain.
 1999.
 Making Water Management Everybody's Business: Water Harvesting and Rural Development in India. no. 87 London, International Institute for Environment and Development.
-Gatekeeper Series. http://www.iied.org/pubs/display.php?o=6339IIED
+Gatekeeper Series. http://www.iied.org/NR/agbioliv/gatekeepers/documents/GK87.pdf

 Agarwal, A. and S. Narain.
 2000.
 Redressing Ecological Poverty Through Participatory Democracy: Case Studies from India.
 Commissioned for the Natural Assets Project Funded by the Ford Foundation Program on Development, Peacebuilding, and the Environment Political Economy Research Institute (PERI).
 No. DPE-00-01.University of Massachusetts Amherst.
 PERI Working Paper. http://www.umass.edu/peri/pdfs/WP36.pdf

 Kerr, J. 1992.
 “Watershed Management: From Technology Intervention to Social Organisation” in Agarwal, A. Proceedings from a Seminar on the Economics of the Sustainable Use of Forest Resources.
-Delhi
+Delhi.

 Kerr, J. 2002.
 “Sharing the Benefits of Watershed Management in Sukhomajri, India” in Pagiola, S., J.Bishop, and N.Landell-Mills.
 Selling Forest Environmental Services-Market-based Mechanisms for Conservation and Development.
 London, Earthscan Publications.